mamerl/DMWG-dark-photon-tools/README.md

-# DMWG Run 3 interpretations
+# Prototypes of DMWG Run 3 interpretations

 This repository contains a collection of code and setup instructions for different packages.
 The code is heavily based on interpretations for Run 3 ATLAS dijet searches, but it could be adapted for other signatures (e.g. mono-X, etc.).